Arrowtooth Flounder Research

 2012.
 Female maturity, reproductive potential, relative distribution, and growth compared between arrowtooth flounder (Atheresthes stomias) and Kamchatka flounder (A. evermanni) indicating concerns for management.
 J. Appl.
 Ichthyol.
 28: 226–230.

-- Interannual Variations of Age-0 Arrowtooth Flounder in the Gulf of Alaska
+- Energy Allocation of Young of the Year Arrowtooth Flounder in the Gulf of Alaska - a Different Strategy?

 By: CASEY DEBENHAM